-- Our maximum out-of-pocket amount for inpatient acute care is \$900.
+- The plan has a maximum out-of-pocket amount for inpatient acute care.
 Once you have paid \$900 out-of-pocket for inpatient acute care, the plan will cover these services at no cost to you for the rest of the calendar year.
 Both the maximum out-of-pocket amount for medical services and the maximum out-of-pocket amount for inpatient acute care apply to your covered inpatient acute care.
-This means that once you have paid either \$3,650 for medical services or \$900 for your inpatient acute care, the plan will cover your inpatient acute care at no cost to you for the rest of the year. - Our maximum out-of-pocket amount for inpatient rehabilitation is \$900.
+This means that once you have paid either \$3,650 for medical services or \$900 for your inpatient acute care, the plan will cover your inpatient acute care at no cost to you for the rest of the year.
+The benefits chart in Section 2 shows the service category out-of-pocket maximums. - The plan has a maximum out-of-pocket amount for inpatient rehabilitation.
 Once you have paid \$900 out-of-pocket for inpatient rehabilitation, the plan will cover these services at no cost to you for the rest of the calendar year.
 Both the maximum out-of-pocket amount for medical services and the maximum out-of-pocket amount for inpatient rehabilitation apply to your covered inpatient rehabilitation.
-This means that once you have paid either \$3,650 for medical services or \$900 for your inpatient rehabilitation, the plan will cover your inpatient rehabilitation at no cost to you for the rest of the year. - Our maximum out-of-pocket amount for inpatient services in a psychiatric hospital is \$900.
+This means that once you have paid either \$3,650 for medical services or \$900 for your inpatient rehabilitation, the plan will cover your inpatient rehabilitation at no cost to you for the rest of the year.
+The benefits chart in Section 2 shows the service category out-of-pocket maximums. - The plan has a maximum out-of-pocket amount for inpatient services in a psychiatric hospital.
 Once you have paid \$900 out-of-pocket for inpatient services in a psychiatric hospital, the plan will cover these services at no cost to you for the rest of the calendar year.
 Both the maximum out-of-pocket amount for medical services and the maximum out-of-pocket amount for inpatient services in a psychiatric hospital apply to your covered inpatient services in a psychiatric hospital.
 This means that once you have paid either \$3,650 for medical services or \$900 for your inpatient services in a psychiatric hospital, the plan will cover your inpatient services in a psychiatric hospital at no cost to you for the rest of the year.
+The benefits chart in Section 2 shows the service category out-of-pocket maximums.